auth0/docs/articles/applications/guides/view-addons-for-app.md

 # View Add-ons for an Application

-To view all the available [add-ons](/applications/concepts/add-ons) for an application:
+To view all the available [add-ons](/applications/concepts/add-ons) for an Application:

 1. Navigate to [Dashboard > Applications](${manage_url}/#/applications).

-2. Click the cog icon next to your application to show its settings.
+2. Click the name of your Application to show its settings.

 3. Select the Add-ons view.